Arsenal / "Filmmuseum LAB", Juni 2022 vor dem Umbau (Foto: ÖFM © Eszter Kondor)

 Located at Heiligenstädter Straße 175 (1190 Vienna) since 1982, the collections of the Austrian Film Museum encompass more than 500,000 objects (film, photography, documentation, and digital collections).
 The film collection includes a comprehensive selection of significant film works of all genres and periods, as well as thousands of historical filmic records.
 The film-related collection includes valuable materials contextualizing film history, from estates of film artists to promotional materials and press reviews.
 Since 2020, the Film Museum has carried out mandatory deposit of digital film works funded by the Federal Governments "Innovative Film Austria" program.

-An approx. 1,500 m2 modern storage facility for film elements, film-related documents, and digital collections will be built at the current site of Arsenal's "Objekt 19" heritage building.
+An approx. 1,500 m2 modern storage facility for film elements, film-related documents, and digital collections has been built at the current site of Arsenal's "Objekt 19" heritage building.
 A "living archive" and "artistic laboratory," the building will also serve artists and creators, researchers, curators, and other public and non-profit organizations as a center of expertise for studying, conserving, and digitizing film in Vienna.
 For the first time, the site will also provide the appropriate conditions for the many training and continuing education programs offered by the Film Museum in collaboration with many universities.

 "We are very pleased that the completion of this project will validate the importance of our work promoting film as an artform and cultural technology.